twobeers75/TRANSECT/README.md

 ## Installation
 <span id="#installation"></span>

 NOTE: TRANSECT requires and depends on numerous packages and applications.
-For this reason it is recommended for most cases, to install TRANSECT within a Conda environment.
+For this reason it is recommended for most use cases, to install TRANSECT within a Conda environment.
 This is not only easier and cleaner but also saves a significant amount of time (*from approx. 60 minutes to less than 10*).
 For those not wanting to use Conda, please see the instructions for an alternate installation method in the TRANSECT manual.

 To start, clone the repo